sul-dlss/dor-services-app/README.md

 This Ruby application provides a REST API for DOR Services.
 [View the REST API documentation](https://consul.stanford.edu/display/chimera/REST+mappings+for+dor-services+gem).

+## Authentication

+To generate an authentication token run `rake generate_token` on the prod server.
+This will use the HMAC secret to sign the token.

 ## Developer Notes

 DOR Services App is a Rails app.